Sam Hui: Film

 Hui signed a contract with Golden Harvest in 1971.
 On a personal note, Hui is closer to his middle brother Ricky (deceased 8 November 2011) than to their oldest brother Michael.
 Sam and Michael reportedly fell out with each other after their pre-1985 successes.
 However, in Michael's Chicken and Duck Talk (1988), Hui appeared in a short 1-minute cameo, playing the role of himself as master of ceremonies at the grand opening of Danny's Chicken, and contributed to its theme song for its end credits entitled "You Have Your Say" (你有你講).
 Then in 1990, the three brothers reunited in Front Page, a lampoon on Hong Kong's sometimes over-zealous entertainment news industry.
 Hui also collaborated with several popular singers such as Leslie Cheung both musically and on-screen culminating in the hit single written by Hui and composed by Cheung entitled Silence is Golden (沉默是金), which Cheung also sung as a solo track on his 1987 album, Hot Summer, as well as the catchy tune, I've Never Been Afraid (我未驚過) in 1989 as the end theme for Aces Go Places 5: The Terracotta Hit.

 Hui also starred in the Aces Go Places, a series of Hong Kong action–comedies in the 1980s, with Karl Maka.
 The theme song for his 1986 action movie Aces Go Places IV a.k.a.
 Mad Mission 4: You Never Die Twice, was "A Little TLC" with Cantonese lyrics by Lin Zhenqiang (title: "Xin Si Si") and it was one of RTHK's Top 10 Gold Songs in 1986 as well as the winner of the 9th Chinese Golden Melody Awards and "Best Original Film Song" at the second Hong Kong Film Awards.

-He was once seriously injured while filming The Legend of Wisely in Tibet due to lack of oxygen, thereafter falling very ill and many of his fans pointed out that this near fatal accident may have been pivotal on his decision to retire as they superstitiously believed that he was haunted by a spirit.
+He suffered from what was thought to be hypoxia in Tibet while filming The Legend of Wisely and became very ill and many of his fans pointed out that this near fatal accident may have been pivotal on his decision to retire as they superstitiously believed that he was haunted by a spirit.
+It later transpired that Hui had in fact been suffering from carbon monoxide poisoning.

 Retirement

 During the late 1980s, Hui's father advised him to retire to avoid the stresses he endured from hosting concerts.
-Hui's "lack of oxygen" suffered on a previous film, was actually carbon monoxide poisoning.
 His mother purportedly also had reservations about his performing, including that he might injure himself on stage.

-A Hong Kong concert in 1990 supposedly marked his early retirement, however Hui then agreed to host a 42-show concert series.
+A Hong Kong concert in 1990 supposedly marked his early retirement, but was a prelude to a 42-show farewell concert series in 1991 to 1992, including 14 shows in Hong Kong.
 Around the time of the 30th show, Hui's father died but despite his grief, he continued to host.